t0beers/ndlcom/README.md

 - [doc](doc) Some documentation, with [doc/tex](doc/tex) containing the tikz-sources for graphics
 - [scripts](scripts) Some tooling and testing scripts which fit nowhere else
 - [tools](tools) Contains useful ready-made tools for actual usage
+- `./build/...` The default build directory
-- `build/...` The default target directory used during the build process
+- `$HOME/DFKI.install/...` The default install directory

 ## Usage

-There are two ways to use this project, both based on pkg-config:
+There are two ways to use this library, both based on pkg-config:

 1. Compile and install here at first, using the provided wrapper makefile.
 Then use pkg-config inside your other project to obtain the neccessary flags